Vaccinations

 Your indoor cat should be vaccinated!
 We recommend FVRCP and Rabies every three years.
 FVRCP is a group of highly contagious diseases and Rabies poses a human health risk.

-FVRCP is a single vaccine which protects against several diseases.
+FVRCP is a single vaccine that protects against several diseases.
 It protects against feline Rhinotracheitis (herpes virus), Calicivirus, and panleukopenia.

 How often does my adult cat need vaccination?